 In conclusion, the proper analysis for the defendant’s mental state is whether she “subjectively and reasonably believed that she was in imminent danger of bodily harm” and that the defendant did not engage with an excessive force.

-Contact our DC Criminal Lawyers today for initial case evaluation.
+Contact our DC Criminal Lawyer/Washington DC Assault lawyer today for initial case evaluation.